mohammadhashemii/Web-Crawler-Detection/README.md

  ![](https://github.com/mohammadhashemii/Web-Crawler-Detection/blob/master/images/autoencoder.png)

  The training configuration we use is as follows.
-These can be modified in `configs.py` [configs/](https://github.com/mohammadhashemii/Web-Crawler-Detection/tree/master/configs).
+These can be modified in `configs.py` which can be found in [configs/](https://github.com/mohammadhashemii/Web-Crawler-Detection/tree/master/configs).

  | Setting | Type |
 |--|--|